 An officer of the NSM secret police, who would not give his name, took down Forum 18's questions on 28 April about the criminal investigation against Hajiyev and Mammadov.
 However, after apparently trying to transfer the call to a colleague who might be able to answer Forum 18's questions about it, the officer declined to say why they are being investigated for meeting with others to discuss their faith.
 He referred all enquiries to NSM press officer Arif Babayev.
 However, phones there went unanswered each time Forum 18 called the same day.

 Ali, spokesperson for the State Committee, declined to explain to Forum 18 why individuals – such as Hajiyev and Mammadov – face police raids, literature confiscations and criminal or administrative punishments for exercising the right to freedom of religion or belief.

-"These are issues in the competence of law enforcement agencies rather than the State Committee," he emailed Forum 18 from Baku on 24 April.
+"These are issues in the competence of other state agencies rather than the State Committee," he emailed Forum 18 from Baku on 24 April.
 (He has repeatedly told Forum 18 he does not answer telephone enquiries.)

 Hajiyev "does not consider himself guilty"

 "My client does not consider himself guilty," Abbasov told Forum 18.
 "He told me he reads the Koran and studies with his friends and does nothing against anyone.
 Of course he has the right to do this."

 Abbasov said he had been able to visit Hajiyev three times in Baku's NSM secret police investigation prison since taking on his case, most recently on 25 April.
 "His health is reasonable and he has not been maltreated."